Positive-Future/positive-future.github.io/content/en/pages/sab.md

   '2':
     firstname: Célia
     lastname: Blauel
-    bio: Deputy Mayor of Paris in charge of the Seine, Prospective Paris 2030 and Resilience.
+    bio: Deputy Mayor of Paris in charge of the Seine, Paris 2030 foresight, and Resilience.
   '3':
     firstname: Anne
     lastname: Charreyron Perchet